humboldt-cs/cs480-pub-crawl/README.md

 * Map Screen

  * real-time display of local events and friends

+ * As a person actively getting lit, I should be able to display my GPS location in real time so my friends can join me.

+ * As a user, I should be able to set permissions for who can view my location.

 * Stream Screen

 * Creation Screen

+ * As a person planning to go out later, I should be able to make a schedule for where I want to be and when.

  * Event Planning Feature

 * Detail Screen

  * Details of Creation Screen

+ * As a person planning to go out later, I should be able to make a schedule for where I want to be and when.

+ * As a person who is currently out on the town, I should receive notifications telling me when it's time to move to the next bar on my schedule.

+ * As a person who wants to stay in my location, I should be able to delay the timers on my schedule and edit timings, or cancel locations on my schedule.

 ### 3. Navigation